When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

 Added sugar is one of the most devious ingredients in the Western diet, and most people are getting in excess.

-Not only excess sugar has been linked to ‘weight gain’, research shows that sugar in the form of high fructose corn syrup consumption is strongly associated with increasing the risk of many diseases like heart disease and type 2 diabetes.
+Not only excess sugar has been linked to ‘weight gain’, but research also shows that sugar in the form of high fructose corn syrup consumption is strongly associated with increasing the risk of many diseases like heart disease and type 2 diabetes.

 If you want to lose weight, you should cut back or completely eliminate added sugars from your diet.